rsproule/gotcha/README.md

 - [ ] give a way to export the graph with sharable bundle (just export the graph data object to json).
 - [ ] add a way to search the graph for a given address.
 Highlight that node
 - [ ] add a way to add custom labels, with custom colors etc

+Crawler features:

+- [ ] logging (debug stuff separate from critical output, stdout)
+- [ ] serialize the node, like we are doing with edges (simplifies the frontend)
+- [ ] alternate search modes (dfs, bfs, etc)